ServiceNow Responds to Security Issue After Unauthenticated Access Reports

 Contributing Writer

-Why It Matters: ServiceNow is widely used by enterprises to manage IT operations, HR workflows, customer service processes, and internal business systems.
-A vulnerability affecting customer instances could expose sensitive operational information, employee data, support records, infrastructure details, and other business-critical assets.
+Why It Matters: ServiceNow is widely used by enterprises to manage IT operations, HR workflows, customer service processes, and business processes.
+Because customer instances can contain operational data, employee information, support records, asset inventories, and internal documentation, unauthorized access to those environments raises concerns about the exposure of sensitive business information.

 Go Deeper -> ServiceNow data breach: security issue gives attacker access – Cybernews